 Now let’s review the most important elements to consider in regard to managing sleep while away!

-Recognize what will be within your control and plan ahead in regards to the sleep environment, sleep routines, and sleep schedule.
+Recognize what will be within your control and plan ahead in regard to the sleep environment, sleep schedule, and sleep routines.

 The Sleep Environment.

 Consider what the options will be for sleeping arrangements during your vacation.
 Will you have the option to have your child sleep in a room all to themselves or will you only have the option for room sharing?
 It helps to know what you’re going to be working with before you get there.

 Bring a safe sleep location for your child.
 This might be a bassinet, pack n' play, or toddler blow up mattress.